 Rather, it is now quite a loud and booming city.
-As we travelled closer to the marina, I could see houses, hotels, restaurants and buildings, set against a mountainous backdrop, going east and west as far as the eye could see.
+As we traveled closer to the marina, I could see houses, hotels, restaurants, and buildings, set against a mountainous backdrop, going east and west as far as the eye could see.

 And then a miracle happened – Sienna fell asleep on the sofa beside me and Simon and I were able to enjoy the evening by ourselves!

 Only one other time has Sienna fallen asleep while we were out and when it happens we take full advantage of the situation.
-She’s 4 now and getting too grown up to carry home, so we have a limited time to enjoy moments like these.
+She’s 4 now and getting to grown-up to carry home, so we have a limited time to enjoy moments like these.
 It’s funny to discover the things that make you happy when sailing full time with your family…

 Simon and I chatted for a while and then took turns carrying Sienna back to the boat – back home.
 We all slept well and woke up early to adventure back into the city to find the legendary bottomless lake and look at all the shops.

 Fortunately, the marina is very close to the city center – our walk to the famous lake and fishing port took 10 minutes at most.